winksaville/csgrs/readme.md

 - identify opportunities to use parry2d_f64 and parry3d_f64 modules and functions to simplify and enhance our own
   - https://docs.rs/parry2d-f64/latest/parry2d_f64/index.html
   - https://docs.rs/parry3d-f64/latest/parry3d_f64/index.html

+## Todo maybe
+- implement arc support in 2d using cavalier_contours, tessellate in from_polygons
+- extend Polygon to allow edges to store arc parameters and bulge like cavalier_contours and update split_polygon to handle line/arc intersections.

 # License